 A current parking permit shall be displayed at all times in or on all vehicles parked in all Taft College parking lots.
-Student parking permits will be disbursed through the Cashier during the day.
-Report all lost or stolen parking permits to the Cashiers Office as soon as possible.
+Student parking permits will be disbursed through the Business Services Office during the day and the Counseling Center in the evening.
+Report all lost or stolen parking permits to the Business Office as soon as possible.

 - 1. Parking permits are required to park in a campus parking lot and are distributed at no cost. - 2.
-Vehicles should be parked according to all District, city and state parking regulations.
+Vehicles should be parked according to all college, city and state parking regulations.
 Parking permits are not valid unless displayed in the proper manner as instructed at the time of receipt. - 3.
-Designated parking zones on campus are: - A. Staff and Student Parking: Student parking is available in Parking Lot A located in front of the Administration and Student Services building, Parking Lot B on Cougar Court across from the main campus, except for District Vehicle parking near the Center for Independent Living and Dental Hygiene buildings.
-Additional parking is also available in Parking Lot C at the gym, Parking Lot D of the Ash Street Residence Hall and Parking Lot E of the Children's Center. - B. Guest/Visitor Parking: Guest, temporary or other special parking permits may be requested at the Cashiers Office.
+Designated parking zones on campus are:

+- A. Staff and Student Parking: Student parking is available in Parking Lot A located in front of the Administration and Student Services building, Parking Lot B on Emmons Park Drive across from the main campus, except for Staff and District Vehicle parking near the Distance Learning and Dental Hygiene buildings.
+Additional parking is also available in Parking Lot C at the gym, Parking Lot D of the Ash Street Residence Hall and Parking Lot E of the Children Center. - B. Guest/Visitor Parking: Guest, temporary or other special parking permits may be requested at the Cashiers Office.
 During the evening, guest permits are available at the Counseling Center.
-Guest/visitor permits shall be displayed in a visible area. - C. Handicapped Parking: Permanently or temporarily handicapped students must display a valid state of California handicap placard. - 4.
-No motor vehicle, moped or motor-driven cycle shall be driven, parked, or left standing on any campus walkway or any interior service roadway or lawn without a special permit issued by the Cashier. - 5.
+Guest/visitor permits shall be displayed in a visible area. - Handicapped Parking: Permanently or temporarily handicapped students must display a valid state or California. - 4.
+No motor vehicle, moped or motor-driven cycle shall be driven, parked, or left standing on any campus walkway or any interior service roadway or lawn without a special permit issued by the Business Office. - 5.
 No motor vehicle, motorcycle, moped or motor-driven cycle shall be parked or left standing in front of any gate, driveway, fire lane, or next to a red curb. - 6.
 Motorcycles, mopeds or any motor-driven cycle shall be parked in posted "Motorcycle Parking Permit required" zones. - 7.
 The maximum speed limit on campus is 15 miles per hour. - 8.
 No vehicle is to be parked within 50 feet of any entrance or exit to a campus building in accordance with fire regulations. - 9.
 Vehicles illegally parked on the college campus shall be issued citations under sections of the California Vehicle Code and processed by the Taft College Parking Administration, P.O.
 Box 25120, Santa Ana, CA 02799-5120. - 10.
-Vehicles shall be parked in such a manner as not to block the path or progress of any vehicle or pedestrian. - 11.No vehicle shall be parked in a manner taking more than one (1) parking space and must be within a clearly marked (white lines) space.

-- 12.All vehicles shall be parked with the front of the vehicle toward the front or top of the parking space.
-(Exceptions: Motorcycles, mopeds, motor-driven cycles and autos parked in parallel parking spaces.) - 13.A complete copy of the Taft College Parking and Traffic Regulations may be obtained from the Public Safety Office.

-Special parking problems should be brought to the attention of the Vice President of Student Services, located in the Administration/Student Services building, (661) 763-7815.
+Vehicles shall be parked in such a manner as not to block the path or progress of any vehicle or pedestrian. - 11.
+No vehicle shall be parked in a manner taking more than one (1) parking space and must be within a clearly marked (white lines) space. - 12.
+All vehicles shall be parked with the front of the vehicle toward the front or top of the parking space.
+(Exceptions: Motorcycles, mopeds, motor-driven cycles and autos parked in parallel parking spaces.) - 13.
+A complete copy of the Taft College Parking and Traffic Regulations may be obtained from the Cashiers office.
+Special parking problems should be brought to the attention of the Vice President of Student Services, located upstairs in the Administration/Student Services building, (661) 763-7811.

-STUDENT COMPUTER AND NETWORK USE
+STUDENT COMPUTER USE